 - 8. Encourage farm and forestry use of aggregate land prior to extraction; minimize negative environmental impacts during extraction; require reclamation after extraction which is compatible with adjacent uses. - 9.
 Lane County shall apply the appropriate district (SG, SG/CP, /QM) to the sites listed in Appendix "J" of the Mineral and Aggregate Working Paper.
-Those sites with potential conflicts shall be placed in the SG/CP or QM/SR Districts. - 10.
-Sites for which not enough information is presently available to determine quality, quantity and conflicts with other uses which include those sites listed in Appendix "F" of the "Mineral and Aggregate Working Paper, shall be considered " Significant" in terms of OAR 660-16-000 through 660-16-025, but requiring that the Goal 5 evaluation process be delayed (the "1B" option).
-At such a time as it is clear that these sites will be needed within the county's advance framework, they shall be evaluated per the Goal 5 rule including conflict analysis and implementation of protective Such evaluation will take the form of Plan amendment or revision studies. measures.
+Those sites with potential conflicts shall be placed in the SG/CP or OM/SR Districts. - 10.
+Sites for which not enough information is presently available to determine quality, quantity and conflicts with other uses which include those sites listed in Appendix "F" of the "Mineral and Aggregate Working Paper, shall be considered "Significant" in terms of OAR 660-16-000 through 660-16-025, but requiring that the Goal 5 evaluation process be delayed (the "1B" option).
+At such a time as it is clear that these sites will be needed within the county's advance framework, they shall be evaluated per the Goal 5 rule including conflict analysis and implementation of protective measures.
+Such evaluation will take the form of Plan amendment or revision studies.
 Notwithstanding the above schedule, all "1B" sites will be evaluated within five years of the date of this Policy adoption.
-These sites are included herein as Goal #5 Mineral and Aggregate Exhibit A. Newly discovered or known or suspected sites, for which there is inadequate substantive information to allow a determination of quality, quantity, significance and conflicts with other uses, are identified in Appendix "F" of the "Mineral and Aggregate Resources Working Paper."
-All sites listed in Appendix "F", include sites used pursuant to Special Use Permits issued after the effective date of this Policy, shall be examined pursuant to the Goal 5 rule (OAR 660-16-000 through 660-16-025), for inclusion in the County's resource inventory no later than the time of completion of the next Period Review of Land County Rural Comprehensive Plan.
-Until then, the alternative procedures of Special Use Permits may be used to authorize mineral and aggregate extraction and accessory activities on a short-term, limited or intermittent basis as provided in Lane Code Chapter 16, mineral and aggregate extraction and accessory uses shall be substantially compatible with the liability of existing development of abutting property and the surrounding vicinity, and the duration of the permit shall not extend beyond the next Period Review unless found appropriate during Periodic Review.
-Conditions enhancing compatibility may be adopted as required. - 11.
+These sites are included herein as Goal #5 Mineral and Aggregate Exhibit A. - 11.
 Mineral and aggregate extraction activities within the Willamette Greenway shall comply with the requirements of Statewide Planning Goal 15 (Willamette Greenway).
 Significant fish and wildlife habitat areas shall be protected in accordance with sections C.3.d. and C.3.i. of the Goal.
 The provisions of the Lane County Greenway Plan and implementing regulations shall be used to this purpose.